OCA/sign/survey_sign_oca/README.rst

 2. Go to Sign > Settings > Fields and create a new one with the following data if not there:

+   - Text Survey Field

      - Field Type: text
+     - Default Value: survey

+   - Check Survey Field

+     - Field Type: check
      - Default Value: survey

 3. Go to Sign > Templates and create a template with the following data: